Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The lymph, or lymphatic, system is a major part of the immune system.
 It's a network of lymph nodes and vessels.
 Lymphatic vessels are thin tubes that branch, like blood vessels, throughout the body.
 They carry a clear fluid called lymph.
 Lymph contains tissue fluid, waste products, and immune system cells.
 Lymph nodes are small, bean-shaped clumps of immune system cells that are connected by lymphatic vessels.
 They contain white blood cells that trap viruses, bacteria, and other invaders, including cancer cells.

 White blood cells are the cells of the immune system.
 They are made in one of your lymph organs, the bone marrow.
 Other lymph organs include the spleen and thymus.

-When your immune system doesn't work the way it should, it is called an immune system or immunodeficiency disorder.
+When your immune system doesn't work the way it should, it is called an immune system disorder.
 You may: